Locally Coherent Parallel Decoding in Diffusion Language Models: Experiments

 We evaluate \name on downstream coding tasks in a \textit{static parallelism} regime.
 In this setting, the model unmasks a fixed number of tokens per step.
-For \name with block size $B$, this entails unmasking exactly one block (the one with the highest confidence) per iteration; consequently, the block size $B$ directly dictates the degree of parallelism.
+For \name with block size $B$, this entails unmasking exactly one block (the one with the highest average confidence) per iteration; consequently, the block size $B$ directly dictates the degree of parallelism.
 We benchmark against two baselines: (1) The standard Dream-Coder-Instruct-7B, where we enforce static parallelism by unmasking the top-$K$ tokens with lowest entropy; and (2) the ADJUST method~\cite{bansal_enabling_2025}\footnote{The official model weights for ADJUST can be found at huggingface.co/pbansal/Dream-Coder-v0-Instruct-7B-Adjust.} for improved coherence, a direct competitor to CoDiLA.
-As shown in Figure~\ref{fig:acc_throuput_static}, \name establishes a new Pareto front across all benchmarks for Pass@1 vs. throughput with batch size 1.
-In particular, \name improves accuracy compared to the Dream-Coder baseline, which we attribute to improved local coherence.
-In contrast, we observe that ADJUST fails to achieve significant speedups, likely because it does not restrict coherence computation within bounded blocks.
-While \name achieves substantial speed gains, accuracy degradation becomes more severe as the block size increases—an expected trade-off given the more aggressive parallelism.
-In the next section, we demonstrate how \textit{dynamic parallelism} mitigates this by introducing partial block unmasking.
+As shown in Figure~\ref{fig:acc_throuput_static}, \name establishes a new Pareto optimality front across all benchmarks for Pass@1 vs. throughput with batch size 1 (a measure of latency).

+In particular, \name improves accuracy compared to the Dream-Coder baseline, which we attribute to improved local coherence. \rebuttal{ We find that this gain does not simply stem from the AR model's standalone coding capabilities.
+Indeed, Qwen3-0.6B alone achieves 35\% (HumanEval), 32\% (HumanEval+), and 19\% (both MBPP and MBPP+). \name with $B\leq4$ outperforms Qwen3-0.6B on all benchmarks.} In contrast, we observe that ADJUST fails to achieve significant speedups, likely because it does not restrict its additional coherence computation within bounded blocks.

+\rebuttal{ To attribute the accuracy gains to improved coherence, we consider the reduction of syntax errors.
+To do so, we measure the rate at which the extraction script of the eval-harness~\cite{eval-harness_2024} cannot extract any code.
+As shown in Table~\ref{tab:syntax-errors}, CoDiLA reduces syntax error rate by up to 56 percentage points (pp).}